 \section{Conclusion}

-We propose a time--frequency representation method that adaptively adjusts the resolution.
-The proposed method explores the frequency range of micro-Doppler signatures within a spectrogram and applies a nonlinear transformation to the frequency resolution within the identified range.
-Experimental results demonstrate that the proposed approach achieves a higher recognition accuracy compared with various time--frequency analysis techniques.
-Although this study focuses on environments in which a single activity is performed during the measurement time, continuous HAR systems may encounter idle times with no activity in the time domain.
-Therefore, future work will focus on enhancing the HAR system by developing methods that simultaneously adapt the resolution in the time and frequency domains.
+We proposed an adaptive time–frequency representation method that dynamically adjusts its resolution based on activity-induced variations in micro-Doppler signatures.
+The proposed method identifies the relevant micro-Doppler frequency regions and selectively enhances their resolution while reducing resolution elsewhere, maintaining a fixed spectrogram size to effectively represent signature characteristics.
+Experimental results demonstrate that the proposed approach achieves a higher accuracy compared with various time--frequency analysis techniques.
+Future research will focus on extending the proposed resolution adjustment method beyond the time–frequency domain to other signal representation domains.